chriskuehl/bcrop/README.md

 bcrop
 =====

-Automatically crop borders from images
+Automatically crop borders from images.
+This code is really messy, but it works reasonably well.